 Foods available at these stores are stored in large bulk containers that require you to self-serve.
 They usually include: pasta, lentils, cereals, nuts, seeds, and dried fruits.
-I’ve found that I can’t to do a comprehensive shop, but it is an excellent start to reducing plastic waste and you can gather the perfect quantity for your lifestyle which reduces waste.
+It’s not a one-stop shop for food, but it’s an excellent start to reducing plastic packaging waste, plus you are able to gather the perfect quantity for your lifestyle.

 10. Consider reducing your meat intake

-This helps reduce the impact of agriculture on land, and the production of greenhouse gasses.
-Meatless Mondays could be a good place to start, and in the future maybe just Meat Mondays.
+Meatless Mondays is a great place to start, and in the future… maybe just Meat Mondays.

 11. Compost your food scraps

 Food scraps (and other organic material) that enter landfill produce methane and carbon dioxide upon decomposition.
-If you don’t have a garden to fit a compost bin, consider a worm farm.
-These can fit under your sink or on your balcony.
-Another alternative is Bokashi buckets.
-These are airtight buckets (no smells!) that fit under the sink and produce a nutrient rich liquid for fertilising gardens.
+If you don’t have a garden to fit a compost bin, consider a worm farm as these can fit under your sink or on your balcony.
+Another compact alternative is a Bokashi bucket.
+These are airtight (no smells!) and fit under the sink to produce a nutrient rich liquid for fertilising your garden.

 12. Cook more energy efficiently

-I rarely fill the kettle up anymore, or wait for my oven to preheat.
-Forming new habits by being mindful of the following can help reduce your energy use:
+I rarely fill the kettle to the top or wait for the oven to preheat.
+Forming new habits with the following tips can help reduce your energy use:

 - Thaw food in the fridge instead of defrosting in the microwave